saschaschramm/github-copilot/README.md

 }
 ```
 ### Telemetry
-The Github Copilot Extension sends the following telemetry data to the endpoint `https://dc.services.visualstudio.com`:
+The Github Copilot extension sends the following telemetry data to the endpoint `https://dc.services.visualstudio.com`:
 ```Json
 {
     "properties": {